KILLER'S KISS - PART THREE

 Begin blur transition as they cross street.

 Another shot that Kubrick would have known would be an attention-getter is this mirror one in which Vincent appears to be reacting to viewing two clowns mocking him through a window, standing in for his own reflection, and smashes his glass against the mirror.
-We never do see the source for this vision, it appearing to be internal.
-The office is wood-paneled and the clowns appear certainly to be an illustration positioned in a real window frame.
+At first glance, we never do see the source for this vision, it appearing to be internal.
+The office is wood-paneled and the clowns are an illustration painted in a window frame that is positioned in a real window frame.
+They even appear to be twin clowns.

-The function of the shot seems to be oracular, concerning the two Shriner "clowns" who will distract Davey from the harm planned him.
+The function of the shot seems to be not just taunting but oracular, concerning the two Shriner "clowns" who will distract Davey from the harm planned him.

 But let's also return a moment to shot 144.
 What is happening there?
 Davey has woken from his nightmare of the negative-positive inverted streets.
 Hearing Gloria scream, he rushes to the window.
 We see Vincent through Gloria's window.
 He covers his face, reaches up to pull down the window shade but it pops back up.
 He flees.
 Another layer of interpretation is we are having here Vincent's POV of view of seeing out through that window the two clowns maliciously grinning back at him.
-Fate, as Davey and the two clowns, is a matter of Vincent's criminal actions which set the stage on which he's eventually killed.
+Fate, as Davey and the two clowns, is a matter of Vincent's criminal actions that set the stage on which he's eventually killed.
+I should point out that though the exterior of the building in which Gloria and Davey live is brick, however, the exterior walls outside their windows isn't brick.

-I'll return to the idea of possibility of audience and on-screen interaction in section four when I'm discussing the card trick that distracts Davey.
-In preparation for this, please note that across from the place of the supposed Pleasure Land, Himberama is advertized, the sign showing a rabbit leaping out of a hat.
-Richard Himber was both an orchestra director and a magician, combining both ultimately.
-I'll return to the subject of Himber when looking at Davey's being overcome by the card trick.
+I'll return to the possibility of audience interaction with the screen in section four when I'm discussing a card trick that distracts Davey.
+In preparation for this, please note that across from the place of the supposed Pleasure Land, Himberama is advertized (such as shots 277 and 279), the sign showing a rabbit leaping out of a hat.
+Richard Himber was both an orchestra director and a magician, combining both ultimately in his performances.

 In shot 255, though it doesn't look like it as they don't cross each other's paths yet, the conventioneers are carousing down the same side of the street as Davey.
 They are opposite the Bond clothing store, the Grand Union, the Planters Peanuts sign (we see the Grand Union and Planters sign prominently in shots of Davey) and the RKO at 6th Avenue and 49th Street.